aadilmallick/job-search/README.md

 }
 ```

-There are two ways to add screens to a stack:
+There are two ways to configure stack screens

 - Nest `<Stack.Screen>` components within the `<Stack />` navigator statically
 - In the pages that your layouts nest, Render the `<Stack.Screen />` component, which allows you to change the look of the screen dynamically form the page itself instead of the layout.